learn-co-curriculum/dsc-regression-assumptions-v2-5/README.md

 There are other assumptions for linear regression that apply to more complicated cases, but for now these three assumptions are sufficient.

-As a first check, always looks at plots for the residuals.
+As a first check, always looks at plots of the residuals.
 If you see anything similar to what is shown below, you are violating one or more assumptions and the results will not be reliable.
 <img src="images/prob_2.png" width="700">